 Mark Frazier's page at academia.edu/MarkFrazier hosts this paper and many others.

-Mark's talk at Startup Societies Forum, November 2016, adds a lot to the "Gifts" paper.
+Mark's talk at Startup Societies Forum, November 2016, adds a lot to the "Leading with a Gift" paper.

 See also vortex Openworld for more info on free zones and cities a principle area of interest for Explorers Foundation, and something Mark personally left on our beach, many years ago.
 The word Openworld was made at Mark's foundry, Openworld.com